 - Although they have short hair, Boxers shed, especially in the spring.

 - Boxers are intelligent and respond well to firm but fun training.
 They also have an independent streak and don't like to be bossed around or treated harshly.
-You'll have the biggest success in training your Boxer if you can make it fun for him.
+You'll have the biggest success in training your Boxer if you can make it fun for them.

 - Some Boxers take their guarding duties a little too seriously, while others may not exhibit any guarding instincts at all.